interlay/interbtc-clients/vault/README.md

             generated address

         --auto-register-with-faucet-url <auto-register-with-faucet-url>
-            Automatically register the vault with the colletral received from the faucet and a newly generated address.
+            Automatically register the vault with the collateral received from the faucet and a newly generated address.
 The parameter is the URL of the faucet

         --bitcoin-rpc-pass <bitcoin-rpc-pass>                              [env: BITCOIN_RPC_PASS=]